utopiantools/propresenter-master-control/README.md

 These presentation paths must match between the master and the slave.

-Therefore, to make the master and slave configurations work seamlessly, make sure the master and slave have matching playlists at matching locations in their playlist windows.
-The easiest way to do that is to drag the relevant playlists to the top of the playlist window.
+However, when the app starts, it will prompt you to select a presentation on the slave instance that will be controlled by the master instance.
+If you leave it blank, the master will control any slave playlist that matches the `playlistPath` on the master.
+If you select a playlist at the prompt, all master selections will be routed to that playlist, and to select a different slave playlist, you will need to restart the app.

 ## Using the App